-Tokyo occurred three months after peace talks had broken down.
-It was the second of two donor conferences145 to occur without the participation of the LTTE.
-46 Arguably this was a case of international actors pushing ahead with their own time frames and agendas (encouraged by the UNF government), without taking into account the changed ground situation.
-The GOSL was involved in the final drafting of the Declaration, 147 seeing it as a way of applying pressure on the LTTE, without unduly affecting their reform agenda.
-According to Burke and Mulakala (2005:11) 'The GOSL left Tokyo with their pockets full, donors left Tokyo locked into a declaration that they were ill prepared to implement.
-The LTTE were simply left out'.
-Arguably in Tokyo the donors overplayed their hand, and this had perverse impacts on the peace process.
-Both the government and donors had an inflated view of the importance of economic levers.
-They also miscalculated the impacts that a policy of perceived conditionalities would have on both the LTTE and the southern electorate.
+The Tokyo conference occurred three months after peace talks had broken down.
+It was the second of two donor conferences144 to occur without the participation of the LTTE.145 Arguably, this was a case of international actors pushing ahead with their own time frames and agendas (encouraged by the UNF government), without taking into account the changed ground situation.
+The GoSL was involved in the final drafting of the Declaration,146 seeing it as a way of applying pressure on the LTTE, without unduly affecting their reform agenda.
+According to Burke and Mulakala (2005), "The GoSL left Tokyo with their pockets full, donors left Tokyo locked into a declaration that they were ill prepared to implement, and the LTTE were simply left out."
+Arguably, in Tokyo, the

-141 The LTTE argued that Tokyo represented the 'excessive internationalization' of the peace process

-(Balasingham, 2004: 434).
+140 The LTTE argued that Tokyo represented the "excessive internationalization" of the peace process (Balasingham, 2004: 434).

-142 20 percent in the form of grants and the remainder as concessional loans.
-In total this amounted to about \$1.25 billion per year, compared to Sri Lanka's average aid level of around \$750 million per year.
+141 Twenty percent in the form of grants and the remainder as concessional loans.
+In total, this amounted to about \$1.25 billion per year, compared to Sri Lanka's average aid level of around \$750 million per year.

-143 For a more detailed analysis of donor policies and Tokyo, see Burke and Mulakala, (2005)
+For a more detailed analysis of donor policies and Tokyo, see Burke and Mulakala, (2005).

-144 See Uvin (1999) who distinguishes between 'conditional incentives' and 'conditional disincentives' applied by aid donors in situations of conflict.
+see Uvin (1999), who distinguishes between "conditional incentives" and "conditional disincentives" applied by aid donors in situations of conflict.

-Washington was held in April, 2003.
-Though it was intended as a low profile preparatory meeting for Tokyo it was not interpreted in these terms by the LTTE.
+144 The Washington event was held in April 2003.
+Though it was intended as a low profile preparatory meeting for Tokyo ,it was not interpreted in these terms by the LTTE.

-146 In spite of pressure applied up until the last minute to persuade the LTTE attend, by the GOSL, Norway and
+145 In spite of pressure applied up until the last minute by the GoSL, Norway, and Japan to persuade the LTTE to attend.

-147 The US also pushed strongly for the inclusion of conditionalities believing it was necessary to push the LTTE harder on human rights issues.
+146 The U.S. also pushed strongly for the inclusion of conditionalities, believing it was necessary to push the LTTE harder on human rights issues.